 - A Celsius and Fahrenheit switch to change the temperature unit

 - The batteries and an indicator of charge

 There should be no mercury or lead so it’s risk-free for your pooch!

 These are basically adhesive strips with a temperature ladder printed over them.
 They are mostly designed in a way that different temperatures show different colors, too.
 Stick-on thermometers for pets are never used on the animals themselves but rather in kennels, crates, and whelping boxes.
 They are good at giving a surface’s temperature.

-Just pull out the adhesive strip from the back of temperature strip and stick it on the dog’s house to make sure it is not too cold and not too warm.
+Just pull out the adhesive strip from the back of the temperature strip and stick it on the dog’s house to make sure it is not too cold and not too warm.
 This is a must-have if your female is going to deliver a litter of puppies soon.